acearchive/acearchive.lgbt/content/docs/contributing/web-archives.md

 To host the generated web archive on Ace Archive, include it in the artifact file as a file.

+{{< alert icon="❗" >}}
+Be very cautious about archiving content behind a login page and think carefully about whether it contains any personal information.
+Files uploaded to Ace Archive can never be deleted, even if the links are removed from the site.
+{{< /alert >}}

 ## Replaying the web archive

 Browsing the contents of a WARC file requires special software.
 Luckily, there